Can foreigners buy property in Montenegro?

 What are the taxes on Montenegrin property?

-The main one-off cost is a 3 % transfer tax (porez na prenos), flat rate on the contract price.
+The main one-off cost is a progressive transfer tax (porez na prenos): 3 % up to €150,000, 5 % to €500,000, 6 % above.
 Annual property tax ranges 0.25–1 % of assessed value depending on the municipality.
-Rental income is taxed at a flat 9 %.
-Capital gains on a primary residence held longer than 3 years are untaxed; investment-property gains are also taxed at 9 %.
+Rental income is taxed at 15 % for individuals, with deductible expense allowances.
+Capital gains are taxed at 15 % for individuals, with exemptions for a sole and main residence and for transfers between spouses or to first-degree relatives.
 There is no wealth tax.

 Do I need a lawyer?